freedom-signal/wordpress-base/README.md

 1. Run `git add composer.json composer.lock` and `git commit`;
 1. `git push heroku master`

-### Activating a Plugin or Theme once

-Run `heroku run 'vendor/bin/wp plugin activate` or `vendor/bin/wp theme activate` and pass the name of the plugin or theme (e.g. `wp theme activate hueman`).

-However, if you're working on an actual project, you will also want to ensure that this step can be run as part of the installation - see the next section for info.

 ### Activating a Plugin or Theme, the repeatable way